 Poet / Educator

 Chelsea Bunn is the author of Forgiveness (Finishing Line Press, 2019), which was a finalist for the New Mexico/Arizona Book Award, the Eric Hoffer Book Award, the Paris Book Festival Award, and a semi-finalist in the New Women’s Voices Chapbook Competition, and received an honorable mention for the New England Poetry Club's Jean Pedrick Chapbook Prize.
 Her poems appear in publications in print and online, including Sky Island Journal, Maudlin House, The Ellis Review, Noble / Gas Qtrly, The Big Windows Review, Sooth Swarm Journal, Dogwood, and other journals and anthologies.
 She earned her MFA in Poetry and her BA in English at Hunter College, where she received a teaching fellowship, a Norma Lubetsky Friedman Scholarship, and taught creative writing for eleven years.
-She received the Rita Dove Award in Poetry, was selected as Thinker in Residence by Art in Odd Places, was twice awarded the Academy of American Poets Catalina Páez & Seumas MacManus Prize, and was named a Best New Poet of 2018, and was a finalist for the Lit Fest Fellowship for Emerging Writers, Frontier Poetry's Industry Award, the Red Wheelbarrow Poetry Prize, the Marica and Jan Vilcek Prize for Poetry, and the Tom Howard Prize in Poetry.
+She received the Rita Dove Award in Poetry, was selected as Thinker in Residence by Art in Odd Places, was twice awarded the Academy of American Poets Catalina Páez & Seumas MacManus Prize, was named a Best New Poet of 2018, and was a finalist for the Lit Fest Fellowship for Emerging Writers, Frontier Poetry's Industry Award, the Red Wheelbarrow Poetry Prize, the Marica and Jan Vilcek Prize for Poetry, and the Tom Howard Prize in Poetry.
 Her work has received recognition from The National Federation of State Poetry Societies, Poetry Society of America, Lighthouse Writers Workshop, Georgetown Review, and elsewhere.
 She serves as a Poetry Reader for The Adroit Journal.
 Born and raised in NYC, she currently lives and teaches in New Mexico.

 “It can help to imagine anguish / as a small creature pawing at your hem, / wanting your attention,” Chelsea Bunn writes in this moving, unflinching collection.
 As she attends “the catacombs of worry” where the mind responds to what the body suffers, reprieve is hard won, provisional.
 Bunn’s poems investigate the ways in which redemption comes through acts of language.
 How attentively she listens into experience in order to transform what she hears into poetry.